 You must conduct a reasonable search for work.
 You should keep a record of your job search efforts, including the employers you have contacted, the dates you made contact, and the outcome.
 The DOL may contact you or your employer contacts to verify your efforts.

-The DOL determines your weekly benefit amount by averaging your wages from the two highest quarters in your base period and dividing that number by 26, up to a maximum of $698 (as of 2020).
+The DOL determines your weekly benefit amount by averaging your wages from the two highest quarters in your base period and dividing that number by 26, up to a maximum of $698 (as of 2021).
 For example, if you earned an average of $17,000 in the two highest quarters, your weekly benefit amount would be $594 ($17,000 ÷ 26 = $653.85, subject to the maximum cap of $698).
-Benefits are typically available for up to 26 weeks, although the CARES Act has temporarily extended this by an additional 13 weeks through the end of 2020.
+Benefits are typically available for up to 26 weeks, although this may increase in times of high unemployment.

 You may file your claim for unemployment benefits online, by phone, by fax, or by mail.
 You can find online filing information and contact information on the DOL website.
 Once you file, you must continue to file weekly claims with the DOL for each week for which you are claiming benefits.

 Once it receives your application, the DOL will send you some documents, including a Monetary Determination Letter indicating your potential benefit amount and duration.